dominickp/gall/README.md

 At the time of writing this, to use the Masonry layout in Firefox, navigate to _about:config_ and set `layout.css.grid-template-masonry-value.enabled` to true.

 ## Notes
-Example images generates with https://unsample.net/
+Example gallery images generated with https://unsample.net/

 ## Template Placeholders
 The file [template.html](./template.html) contains the unminified HTML template of the gallery page with a bit of CSS and JavaScript.
 This app simply loads that file and replaces the below placeholders with some text and HTML.